subramv/helixvis/README.md

 ## Purpose

-helixvis can be used to create publication-quality, 2-dimensional visualizations of alpha-helical peptide sequences.
+Built by the lab of Regina Stevens-Truss, PhD (Professor & Chair, Department of Chemistry, Kalamazoo College), helixvis can be used to create publication-quality, 2-dimensional visualizations of alpha-helical peptide sequences.
 Specifically, this package allows the user to programmatically generate helical wheels and wenxiang diagrams to provide a bird's eye, top-down view of alpha-helical oligopeptides.
 Although other tools exist to complete this task, they generally provide a graphical user interface for manual input of peptide sequences, without allowing for programmatic creation and customization of visualizations.
 Programmatic generation of helical wheels in open source Python provides multiple benefits, including: